JACoW-org/docs-MEOW/docs/events/doi.md

 This set of tasks includes those responsible for building an instance of `ProceedingsData` object.
 It is common to all DOI events:

-- Retrieving data of sessions and attachments from Indico.
+- Retrieving data of sessions and materials from Indico.
 - Retrieving data of contributions from Indico.
 - Combining the data into a single `ProceedingsData` object.